 Subparagraph (g)(1) now provides that exemptions under this section last for two years by default instead of one year, except in certain circumstances.
 AMERIPEN supports this change because a one-year exemption period would necessitate a significant amount of producer and Department resources, respectively, to reapply for and to review reapplications for the exemption.
 However, the subparagraph was also modified to cap the Department's authority to extend exemptions to five years; AMERIPEN requests removal of this clause because it is unnecessarily limiting given that the Department has oversight authority.
-AMERIPEN instead requests that this paragraph be modified to allow applicants to request an exemption duration longer than two years with a description of justification for doing so, and to require CalRecycle to consider such a request and, if the longer exemption duration is not granted, provide a detailed explanation as to why.
+AMERIPEN instead requests that this paragraph be modified to allow applicants to request an exemption duration longer than two years with a description of justification for doing so, and provide that CalRecycle should consider such a request and, if the longer exemption duration is not granted, provide a detailed explanation as to why.
+Finally, to afford the Department and PRO ample time to review and process requests, AMERIPEN encourages the Department to provide guidance regarding the forthcoming exemption application process as soon as possible so the public with enough time to understand and prepare for its implementation.